annejan/woo_data_playground/README.md

 python naive_section_finder.py <pdf_file> [--output-file output.xlsx]
 ```

-## PDF Document Number Extractor
+## PDF Document ID Extractor

 **Description:**
-This script allows you to extract document numbers (or number-letter combinations) from PDF files.
+This script allows you to extract DocumentIDs (numbers or number-letter combinations) from PDF files.
 It uses PyMuPDF for PDF document handling and Tesseract for Optical Character Recognition (OCR) when necessary.

 **Usage:**